-Pro Tools 7.0 lets you import Mix and Edit Groups and Markers/Memory Locations from one session into the current session.
+Pro Tools 7.0 lets you import Markers/Memory Locations from one session into the current session.

-To import Markers and Memory Locations:
+To import Markers/Memory Locations:

-- 1 Choose File > Import Session Data. - 2 Enable the Markers/Memory Locations option to import all markers and memory locations from the imported session into the current session.
-Markers will be added after any existing markers or memory locations. - 3 Click OK to import data to the current session.
+1 Choose File > Import Session Data.

+2 Enable the Markers/Memory Locations option to import all markers and memory locations from the imported session into the current session.
+Markers will be added after any existing markers or memory locations.